Sources for The Guide

 Collections of papers

 The ‘New Catalogue’ includes several distinct collections of papers – ‘collections within The Collection of The Rothschild Archive’.
-The Trustees of the Rothschild Archive London are particularly grateful to Sir Evelyn de Rothschild, the late Mr Edmund de Rothschild and the Rothschild family at the Exbury estate, the Rothschild family formerly of Rushbrooke Hall and the Rothschild family formerly of Ashton Wold for depositing important collections of family archives with the Trustees of The Rothschild Archive.
+The Trustees of the Rothschild Archive London are particularly grateful to the late Sir Evelyn de Rothschild, the late Mr Edmund de Rothschild and the Rothschild family at the Exbury estate, the Rothschild family formerly of Rushbrooke Hall and the Rothschild family formerly of Ashton Wold for depositing important collections of family archives with the Trustees of The Rothschild Archive.

 The Archive also holds important deposits of papers of the French and Austrian family.
 The ‘Lafite Papers’ relating to the family in France, date from the late 19th century to the 1930s.
 These papers record the involvement of family members in areas such as the theatre, philanthropic organisations, the development of Jewish colonies in Palestine and the management of estates and art collections.
 A further collection, known as ‘The Moscow Papers’ comprises two separate series: 'The Moscow Papers’ (58 series) – papers of the French Rothschild family and 'The Moscow Papers’ (637 series) – papers of the Austrian Rothschild business and family’; these papers were seized during the Second World War and returned to the family in 1994 and 2001, and deposited with the Archive in 1984 and 2002 respectively.
 These collections will be found described in the appropriate sections of the Guide.